 Most travelers know it is possible to cancel a flight for free within 24 hours inside the U.S., but most don’t know it is also possible to do for flights departing outside the U.S.

-It seems for a while now that Google Trips has offered travel discounts for, well, virtually doing nothing.1 This feature has been around since 2017, but it appears to be one of those things that no one knows about.
+It seems for a while now that Google Trips has offered travel discounts for, well, virtually doing nothing.

 It most likely won’t be long until advertisements start popping up, but until then, let’s concentrate on one interesting, unintentional privacy hiccup that we found by accident: It’s not hard at all for someone to read your messages.

 Long gone are the days where emailing and texting people other photos is the best way to share.1 In the name of efficiency and technology!